metabolomics-us/mona/README.md

       how quickly these expire).
   - Access to AWS account and ability to push to ECR
   - Admin access to public mona repo
+  - You'll need a settings.xml file for your maven 'User Settings File' this will include the nexus profile and all the necessary repo's for pulling down libraries.
+Please ask a developer on the team for this config and store file at `~/.m2`

 ## Starting Development: